wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-hyper-v-site-to-azure.md

 	- If the default proxy on the Hyper-V server requires authentication then you should select to use a custom proxy server.
 Type in the default proxy details and specify credentials.
 	- If you want to use a custom proxy server set it up before you install the Provider.
 	- Following urls should be accessible from Hyper-v host
-		- *.hypervrecoverymanager.windowsazure.com
+		- *.hypervrecoverymanager.windowsazure.cn
-		- *.accesscontrol.windows.net
+		- *.accesscontrol.chinacloudapi.cn
-		- *.backup.windowsazure.com
+		- *.backup.windowsazure.cn
-		- *.blob.core.windows.net
+		- *.blob.core.chinacloudapi.cn
-		- *.store.core.windows.net
+		- *.store.core.chinacloudapi.cn

 	- Allow the IP addresses described in [Azure Datacenter IP Ranges](http://go.microsoft.com/fwlink/?LinkId=511094) and HTTPS (443) protocol.
-You would have to white-list IP ranges of the Azure region that you plan to use and that of West US.
+You would have to white-list IP ranges of the Azure region that you plan to use and that of China North.

 9. On the **Vault Settings** page, click **Browse** to select the key file.
 Specify the Azure Site Recovery subscription, the vault name, and the Hyper-V site to which the Hyper-V server belongs.